-It’s no secret that as we grow older our bones and joints begin to lose their strength.
-These changes can severely impact your lifestyle and stop you from enjoying some of the little things in life.
-This was once thought to be just another part of aging, but there are many ways to take action and help strengthen your body throughout the aging process.
+It’s no secret that as we age, our bones and joints begin to lose their strength.
+Eventually, these changes can impact your mobility and stop you from enjoying some of the little things in life.
+This was once thought to be an inevitable part of growing older, but there are ways that you can slow down the impacts of ageing on your body.

-So, what actually happens to your bones and joints?
+So, what actually happens to our bones and joints as we get older?

-Bones weaken as we age for a number of reasons, including:
+Bones weaken as we age for two main reasons:

 What you can do to help?

-Maintaining a healthy lifestyle helps ease the burden on your body that can be brought on by aging.
-This includes eating well, maintaining a healthy weight and engaging in physical activity.
-Supplementing can also be an effective method by providing your body with the extra fuel it needs to succeed.
+Maintaining a healthy weight and eating well also helps to ease the burden on your body that can be brought on by ageing.
+Taking dietary supplements—especially hydrolysed collagen—can also be effective as it provides your body with the fuel it needs to keep bones and joints healthy.

 - Collagen adds the flexibility to our bones that enables them to absorb normal wear and tear without breaking.
 Our products contain high quality marine and bovine hydrolysed collagen.

-- The Tremella in our products has very high levels of vitamin D, aiding in the absorption of calcium.
+- The Tremella in our products has very high levels of vitamin D, which helps the body to absorb calcium.

 - Collagen has a jelly-like texture that covers the bones, helping them to move easily.